HarvardPL/formulog/README.md

 * JDK 1.8+
 * Maven
-* The SMT solver Z3 (you need to have the `z3` binary on your path)
+* A supported SMT solver (see discussion below)

 To build an executable JAR, run the command `mvn package` from the project directory.
 This will create an executable JAR with a name like `formulog-X.Y.Z-SNAPSHOT-jar-with-dependencies.jar` in the `target/` directory.

-If `mvn package` hangs during testing, it likely means that something is wrong with Z3.
+If `mvn package` hangs during testing, it might mean that there is a problem connecting with your SMT solver.
 You can compile without testing by adding the `-DskipTests` flag.

+### Supported SMT solvers

+We currently support the solvers Z3, CVC4, and Yices 2; however, not all these solvers handle the full range of Formulog features.
+The default solver is Z3;
+to set another one, you need to use a command-line option (see below).
+For each solver, the relevant binary needs to be on your path: `z3` for Z3, `cvc4` for CVC4, and `yices-smt2` for Yices 2.

 ## Running Formulog